-So, what is “modern historical fiction”, right?
+So, what is “Modern Historical Fiction”, right?

 We can debate as to where the line is drawn.

-Some would say that, if anyone is alive today who remembers a given period of time, then it’s modern historical.
+Some would say that, if anyone is alive today who remembers a given period of time, then it’s Modern Historical.
 It would generally be accepted that the 1950s through to the end of the 1990s qualifies.

-If you can’t “move” the characters from 2005, then it might be a case of holding on to the manuscript until it is old enough to be considered historical.
+If you can’t “move” the characters from 2005, then it might be a case of holding on to the manuscript until it is old enough to be considered Historical.
 Harsh, I know – but that’s pretty much how it is.

-What defines historical fiction, in general?
+What defines Historical Fiction, in general?

 The genre may be more specific than simply historical of course, and genres can be combined.
-A historical romance, for example, would need to meet the requirements of both historical fiction and romance.
+A Historical Romance, for example, would need to meet the requirements of both Historical Fiction and Romance.

-Is it easier to write modern historical fiction, as opposed to stories set in more ancient times?
+Is it easier to write Modern Historical Fiction, as opposed to stories set in more ancient times?

 The obvious answer would be that it is – as, from a research point of view, it’s easier to find out about more recent time periods.

 If you weren’t alive during the period you’re writing about, try talking to people who were, as well as doing research online, and reading relevant books.

 If you were born at the time, do your research anyway, as you can’t rely upon memory for every detail, particularly if you were a child, during the era in question.

 Character names are important.

 Classic names work well, but avoid modern, trendy ones, that may not even have existed, at the time.
 Replace these with “dated” names, which would have been the trendy ones.

-I love writing modern historical.
+I love writing Modern Historical.

-It’s not significantly different from writing contemporary fiction, and I get to address many of the social issues that are close to my heart – but the music is better (personal opinion only), and no-one has a mobile phone, or Facebook, Twitter or Instagram accounts.
+It’s not significantly different from writing Contemporary Fiction, and I get to address many of the social issues that are close to my heart – but the music is better (personal opinion only), and no one has a mobile phone, or Facebook, Twitter, or Instagram accounts.